- Valuable miles that can be used for free flights

 - Take advantage of status perks.
 One of the biggest reasons that airline rewards programs are worth joining is that their status levels tend to provide a wealth of benefits, such as bonus miles, priority boarding and fee waivers.
 Make sure you take advantage of everything that the Frontier Miles program offers.

 - Consider applying for a Frontier Airlines credit card.
-The Frontier Airlines Credit Card could save the average person well over $1,000 in the first two years of use, according to WalletHub’s calculations.
+The Frontier Airlines Credit Card could save the average person over $800 in the first two years of use, according to WalletHub’s calculations.

 - Try the Island Approach with your credit cards.
 The Frontier Airlines Credit Card offers competitive rewards on Frontier Airlines flights, but different credit cards may provide better terms on other types of transactions.
 Using a collection of cards for specialized purposes can enable you to get the best deal on everything you buy.